KrailOrg/krail/README.md

 ---

-Version 0.10.0.0 of Krail was a major refactoring.
-See Release Notes.md for that release for details.
-That was the last significant development that will be done under Vaadin 7.

-This library, and some of its associated libraries, are undergoing a transition to Vaadin 8.
-The upgrade to Vaadin 8 affects [krail](https://github.com/davidsowerby/krail) and [krail-jpa](https://github.com/davidsowerby/krail-jpa), and for functional testing [krail-bench](https://github.com/davidsowerby/krail-bench) and [krail-testapp](https://github.com/davidsowerby/krail-testapp)
+Krail has now been updated to Vaadin 8.
+The next step is to try migrating to [Eclipse Vert](http://vertx.io/).
+If that is successful, from that point, the emphasis will be on providing user interface platform designed for use within a distributed environment, and specifically on vertx.

-Normally the versions of these are independent, but to simplify the transition to Vaadin 8, are being brought temporarily into line:
+Normally the versions of the various libraries are independent, but to simplify the transition to Vaadin 8, they are being brought temporarily into line:

 | Krail version  |   Vaadin    |
 |---------|------------|
 |0.12.x.x | version 7  |
 |0.13.x.x-v7compat | version 8, running version 7 compatibility  |
-|0.14.x.x | pure Vaadin 8
+|0.14.x.x | and beyond, pure Vaadin 8

-This is the current plan:

-- Complete the refactoring - released 23rd Aug 2017 (0.10.0.0)
-- Update to latest Vaadin 7  - released 23rd Aug 2017 (0.10.0.0)
-- Upgrade to Vaadin 8 - In progress
-- Attempt a migration to [Eclipse Vert.x](http://vertx.io/) - that may or may not work!

 ---